 The Designation Order enables Peterborough City Council to carry out civil enforcement of moving traffic contraventions across its local authority area.

 Prior to applying for these powers, we undertook a six week public consultation that included 6 locations where enforcement would take place.
-This enforcement has been taking place since February 2024.
+This enforcement took place since February 2024.
 Details of our current moving traffic enforcement sites can be found on the Moving Traffic Enforcement page.

 At these locations we have seen compliance to the restrictions improve by 90%, resulting in less congestion and improved road safety.